staillanibm/webmethods-helm-charts/utils/image-builder-using-azure-devops/README.md

 ![Architecture Components](pics/architecture.png)

-The Software AG installer is used and called to create images.
+The IBM webMethods installer is used and called to create images.
 After creation, the image will be pushed to a remote Docker registry.
 This can be e.g. Harbor or Azure Container Registry so that Kubernetes can pulled from there.

 There are 3 pipelines available and each uses the Installer to create the image in another way.